 It All Started with Salsa

-This year we’re growing a variety of heirloom tomatoes.
-Some, like the Hillbilly Flame, have grown way past their 10-foot cane pole stakes,1)https://gardensall.com/tomato-cages-you-can-build/ requiring a 6 foot ladder to harvest.
+Last year we grew a variety of heirloom tomatoes.
+Some, like the Hillbilly Flame, grew way past their 10-foot cane pole stakes,1)https://gardensall.com/tomato-cages-you-can-build/ requiring a 6 foot ladder to harvest.
 The Cherokee Purples have been coming in on a regular basis and we so love their flavor, even if they’re not the prettiest or well formed fruits.
 Other varieties we’re trying out: Beefsteak (an old standby heirloom), Beauty King, Pork Chop, Pineapple, and Amish Paste.

 Most of our heirlooms are yellow-orange which are touted as being less acidic.
 They taste good on M & M sandwiches (aka: ‘mater and mayo’ or tomato and mayonnaise sandwiches), and as a side of slices on the plate.
-Given that we have around 40 plants, and many of their fruits are beginning to ripen, the question arises: What do we do with all these tomatoes?
+Given that we had around 40 plants, the question arises: What do we do with all those tomatoes when they ripen?
 Granted, we went overboard, because we finally cut a few trees to allow more sunlight after years of struggling to grow a few tomatoes.
 And boy are the rewards coming in… daily!
 One solution: a salsa making fiesta!
 We’ve got the jalapenos, onions and cilantro… okay, so we have a fiesta and put up several gallons of homemade salsa using an old family favorite salsa recipe we’ve had forever.
 Que bueno!

 First, what is lycopene and how is it beneficial?